mirinez/mini-countdown/README.md

 Instead of simply copying and running code, I documented it line by line to understand:

-- What each selector does
+- What each selector does.
-- Why positioning works the way it does
+- Why positioning works the way it does.
-- How animations transition between states
+- How animations transition between states.
-- How state is controlled using classes
+- How state is controlled using classes.

 The goal is not just to make it work — but to understand **why** it works.